tush-tr/articles/ARISH_NOTES.md

 ## 27, APR, 2021
 * Added route /article/edit to save the edited articles
 * Added ArticleEdit Component to edit the articles

+## 28 APR, 2021
+* Added route /article/of-user to get articles submitted or posted by user